qtile/qtile/docs/manual/contributing.rst

    easy to reproduce and fix.

 2. **Specific.** Do not write an essay about the problem.
 Be specific and to the point.
-Try to summarize the problem in minimum words yet in effective way.
+Try to summarize the problem in a succinct manner.
 Do not combine multiple problems even if they seem to be similar.
 Write different reports for each problem.

 Ensure to include any appropriate log entries from